pi-this/animations/README.md

 # animations
 Storage for all of my animations

-bounce.gif: This was made using Adobe Animate
+https://github.com/pi-this/animations/blob/main/bounce.gif: This was made using Adobe Animate